fongyk/MultiLayerGraph/README.md

 ## parameter instruction

-- knn: number of neighbors to aggregate.
+- `knn`: number of neighbors to aggregate.

-- suffix: feature type, vgg-rmac-feature (512-d) and res101-gem-feature (2048-d) are used.
+- `suffix`: feature type, vgg-rmac-feature (512-d) and res101-gem-feature (2048-d) are used.

-- train_num: number of training nodes.
+- `train_num`: number of training nodes.
 Training loss: cross entropy/rank loss.

-- aggre_type: mean aggregation of max aggregation.
+- `aggre_type`: mean aggregation of max aggregation.

-- embed_dims: dims of input-hidden-...-output layers.
+- `embed_dims`: dims of input-hidden-...-output layers.

-- combine: concate features from all layers.
+- `combine`: concate features from all layers.

-- activate: use non-lineaer activation function on feature.
+- `activate`: use non-lineaer activation function on feature.

-- residue: residue connection from former layer.
+- `residue`: residue connection from former layer.

-- weighted: weighted aggregation based on feature similairty.
+- `weighted`: weighted aggregation based on feature similairty.

 A typical setting: